Getting started

 • -k, –keep-temp - Keep the temporary .py files created during linting (for debugging).

-Only one linter can be specified per command.
 Passing extra arguments directly to linters is not supported.
 Only .qmd files are processed.

 Examples